bastijnv/hsdp-ade-demo/articles/introduction.md

 The remainder of this article will cover three important aspects to rollout your microservice architecture.

 1. Architecture
-2. Continues Delivery
+2. Operations Model
-3. Organization
+3. Continues Delivery

 ## Architecture
 To be able to manage and maintain a microservice landscape at an enterprise scale we must define an architecture to partition our microservices.
 Many options